-Lip liners can be used to line the lips before applying lipstick or to line and ‘colour in’ the lips with the same liner, creating a “stain” under the lipstick or lip gloss.
-When lining your lips (if you’re not filling them in with the same liner), be sure to soften and blend the edges onto your lip with a cotton bud (or a clean finger) to prevent a solid line from showing through if your lipstick does happen to fade.
+Lip liners can be used to outline the lips before applying lipstick.
+Alternatively, you can create a “stain” under your lipstick or lip gloss by lining your lips and then coloring the lips in with the same liner.
+When lining your lips (if you’re not filling them in with the same liner), be sure to soften and blend the edges onto your lip with a cotton bud or clean finger, as this will prevent a solid line from showing through if your lipstick does happen to fade.

-Generally lip liners should be the same colour as your lipstick or a nude shade (not a few shades darker or black).
-The only time your lip liner should be darker than your lipstick is when you’re creating an ombré effect on your lips (gradient shading of colour from dark to light, see picture).
+Generally, lip liners should be the same colour as your lipstick, or a nude shade that matches your natural lip colour.
+They really shouldn’t be a few shades darker and definitely shouldn’t be black!
+Unless, of course, you’re creating an ombré effect on your lips with a gradient shading of colour from dark to light, (see picture).

-For natural, nude looking lips, outline your lips with a nude lip liner and then colour them in using the same liner.
+For natural looking lips, outline your lips with a nude lip liner and then colour them in using the same liner.
 Add a touch of clear lip gloss and you’re good to go.

 If you’re wearing lipstick, wipe away any excess lip balm or eye cream before outlining your lips with lip liner.
 Soften and blend the inner edges of the liner onto your lips (if you’re not filling them in with the same lip liner to create a stained base), and then apply your lipstick.
 Don’t forget to blot with a tissue before applying a second thin coat of lipstick, as this will help it to last longer.